douglasgreen/config-setup/README.md

 The config files will be copied every time you run `composer update` or `composer install`.

+The file copier skips copying files if:

+-   The relevant project was not found in your `composer.json` or `package.json` file.
-The file copier will check your list of Git project files and overwrite any file not listed there.
+-   The same file is committed into your Git project and shouldn't be overwritten.
+-   The same file was already copied before and is unchanged.

-Then it will add the list of files copied to `/.git/info/exclude` to exclude them from being committed to Git.
+The file copier will add the list of files copied to `/.git/info/exclude` to exclude them from being committed to Git.

-The file copier also checks if the same config file already exists unmodified before copying it again to cut down on the noise.

 ### File Copy Arguments